ConorTighe/AI-Project-Playfair-Cipher/README.md

 # AI-Project-Playfair-Cipher
  Artificial Intelligence module project for Semester 2 of 4th year.
+MyFile folder is where you drop txt files you want to use and is also where the results text file is printed, 2grams and 4grams are in this repository for testing the program too if needed.

  - Name: Conor Tighe
  - ID: G00314417